aergoio/guide/source/smart-contracts/lua/reference.md

 ### print(args...)
 This function print args with json format at console log in node running current contract

+### date(format[, time])
+This function returns the date and time in the given format.
+If `time` is not provided, it uses the block timestamp.

+The format string follows the same pattern as Lua's `os.date()` with some restrictions:
+* The function always uses UTC time (equivalent to using '!' prefix in standard Lua)
+* Only certain format specifiers are allowed: cCdDeFgGHjmMRSTuUVwWyY%
+* The '%c' format returns "YYYY-MM-DD HH:MM:SS" instead of the locale's date and time

+Format can also be "*t" to return a table with the following fields:
+* year (four digits)
+* month (1-12)
+* day (1-31)
+* hour (0-23)
+* min (0-59)
+* sec (0-59)
+* wday (weekday, 1-7, Sunday is 1)
+* yday (day of the year, 1-366)

+### time()
+This function returns the current block timestamp as a number (seconds since epoch) if no argument is provided.
+The optional argument should be a table with the following fields:
+* year
+* month
+* day
+* hour
+* min
+* sec

+When called with a table argument, it returns the specified time as seconds since epoch.

+### difftime(t1, t2)
+This function returns the difference in seconds between two date/time values.

+### random(min, max)
+This function returns a random integer between min and max.

 ## contract package
 This packages provides contract operation